2004 Detroit Lions season: Week 9: vs. Washington Redskins

 In Week 9, the Lions hosted the Washington Redskins.
 Each team punted on each possession in the first quarter before a 43-yard punt return by James Thrash set the Redskins up in Detroit territory.
 Washington capitalized, kicking an Ola Kimrin 24-yard field goal to open the scoring.
 After four more punts, the Lions moved from their own 3-yard line with Harrington passes of 14, 16, and 14 yards to kick a 40-yard field goal as time expired in the first half.

 The Redskins marched downfield with the help of two back-to-back 21-yard Clinton Portis rushes before Portis threw a touchdown pass to Laveranues Coles to go up 10–3.
 Both teams punted on their next two plays, before the Lions looked to punt it away again after being stopped on 3rd and 2.
 However, the punt by Nick Harris was blocked by Taylor Jacobs, recovered by Walt Harris and brought back 13 yards for the touchdown.
 The Lions punted on their next drive before a Kimrin 51-yard field goal attempt came up short.
 After two more punts, the Lions looked poised to put points on the board when they moved into Washington territory.
 Getting down to Washingtons' 18, the Lions got backed up due to an offensive holding call.
 On 4th and 18 from Washingtons' 28, Harrington threw an interception to Fred Smoot, turning the ball over with 6:25 to play.
 After Washington failed to capitalize, the Lions moved within one score after a Harrington pass to Az-Zahir Hakim went for 33 yards which helped them score on a 1-yard touchdown pass to Cory Schlesinger.
-Washington couldn't seal the deal and punted with 1:36 left.
+Washington could not seal the deal and punted with 1:36 left.
 Pinned inside their own 2-yard line, the Lions converted a 4th and 4 and moved down to their 43-yard line with 0:06 left.
 However, the last play fell short, sealing the 10–17 loss as the Lions fell to 4–4.